 Fuyu Persimmon Tree Information and Care

-The Fuyu Persimmon is a woody deciduous fruit tree with long droopy branches.
+The Fuyu Persimmon tree produce delicious, sweet fruits that are ripe in the Fall. woody deciduous fruit bearing tre with long droopy branches.
 New Persimmon trees can be sensitive and can become heat stressed in hot summer climates with a lot of sunlight.
 In hot summer climates plant trees where they receive morning sun and afternoon shade.
 Trees can be planted in full sun, near the coast and in mild summer climates.

 Persimmon Sun, Size, and Spacing – Size of Persimmon Trees and Spacing for Planting

 Persimmon trees can grow very tall, but prune to maintain persimmon trees either narrow (8-10 ft wide and taller) or allow them to grow larger.
 In home orchards, plant persimmon trees as close as 10-15 feet apart, but allow more space if you want to grow the trees larger.
 Trees can grow very tall, over 30 – 40 feet if allowed.

 Sun Expose – Amount of Sun persimmon trees need – Full or Partial Sun

 In areas where the Summers are not very hot, such as near the beach, Santa Barbara, and Beverly Hills.
 Persimmon trees can be planted and grow well in the Full Sun.
 However, it is best in hot summer areas such as the Valley and the city of Los Angeles, to plant where young persimmon trees will receive morning sun and afternoon shade during the first few years to prevent heat stress while to roots have not grown out much yet.
 As the tree grows, so will the roots, and will tolerate the heat better, acclimating to the climate.